 Also note that CI will run clippy against every permutation of features.

-if you have a failure in CI that is not reproducing locally.
+So check what its doing in .github/workflows/lint.yaml if you have a failure in CI that is not reproducing locally.

 Building Shotover (release)

-To build a release binary of shotover run cargo build --release -p shotover-proxy
+To build a release binary of shotover run cargo build --release -p shotover-proxy:

 - The built binary is located at

-target/release/shotover-proxy
+target/release/shotover-proxy - The

-is very important, never deploy a non-release binary as it will be far too slow. - The
+--releaseis very important, never deploy a non-release binary as it will be far too slow. - The

-is optional but skips building artifacts only used during development.
+-p shotover-proxyis optional but skips building artifacts only used during development.
 Doing this is much faster to build and avoids extra external dependencies.

 Investigating shotover bugs